Timothy Mo is a superbly gifted writer but a difficult man who has long fought with his publishers. ,

-Once a favourite of the English literary set, he fell out of favour.
+As the son of wealthy Hong Kong Chinese, he attended Oxford and was once a favourite of the English literary set, but fell out of favour.
 In later life he has produced a masterwork, Pure.

 Timothy Mo had long wondered why an art form as flexible and capable of complexity as the novel had never targeted one of the most fundamental issues of the modern age, the “necessary subject”, the rise of Islamist terrorism and the spread of Arab nationalism.
 As dynamic a medium as fiction can be it had rarely fully interalised the internal beliefs and motivations of Muslim fundamentalists.
 With a tide of jihad sweeping the world, for someone like Mo the question became ever more pressing.

 Most English-writing authors concluded that they either the background, an insider’s view, a gift with languages, most particularly Arabic.
 And perhaps the feared the fate of Salman Rushdie post The Satanic Verses.